 Another 2017 addition was the movement of the front window controls to the door cards.
 It’s a good idea, but the buttons for the rear windows remain in the middle of the centre console, which doesn’t feel all that intuitive.

-The Sandero doesn’t come with an infotainment system as standard, but it’s not that expensive to move up to a trim level that has it.
-There’s no Apple CarPlay or Android Auto support, but the Bluetooth connection is easy to set up and lets you enjoy your music.
+The Dacia Sandero doesn’t come with an infotainment system as standard, but it’s not that expensive to move up to the trim level that has it.
+There’s Apple CarPlay and Android Auto support, and the Bluetooth connection is easy to set up should you wish it.
 There’s also traffic sign recognition and the postcode look-up and rerouting speed are decently fast.